October is Walk to School Month

 This annual challenge aims to get Victorians to have fun and be more active.
 People are welcome to register individually, as a family, in a team or as a school.
 Find out more about the program and how to register at the Premier's Active April website.

-Participants are eligible for a range of special offers including a 10 visit pass to a participating YMCA which can be used at the Eltham Leisure Centre and the Diamond Creek Community Centre.
+Participants are eligible for a range of special offers including a 10 visit pass to a participating leisure facilities which can be used at the Eltham Leisure Centre and the Diamond Creek Community Centre.

 National Walk Safely to School Day